matn7/Google-Platform-Notes/systemdesign/BBG.md

 **25. What are failure domains, and why are they important for durability?**
 * Physical or logical sections of the environment that can fail independently (e.g., node, rack, AZ).
 * Replicating data across failure domains increases resilience.

+**26. Block Storage.**
+* Oldest storage type (1960s).
+* Treats storage as raw blocks.
+* Most flexible; used for filesystems, databases, VMs.
+* High performance, high cost.
+* Examples: HDDs, SSDs, SAN (Fibre Channel, iSCSI).

+**27. File Storage.**
+* Built on block storage.
+* Organizes data into files and directories (hierarchical).
+* General-purpose storage, easy file sharing.
+* Medium performance, medium cost.
+* Examples: NFS, SMB/CIFS.

+**28. Object Storage.**
+* Newer storage type.
+* Stores data as objects in a flat namespace.
+* Sacrifices performance for scalability, durability, and low cost.
+* Ideal for "cold" data, archives, backups, unstructured data.
+* Access via RESTful APIs.
+* Examples: AWS S3, Azure Blob Storage, Google Cloud Storage.

+**29. RESTful API.**
+* Architectural style for building web services.
+* Uses standard HTTP methods (GET, PUT, POST, DELETE) to access and manipulate resources.
+* Object storage uses RESTful APIs for accessing buckets and objects.

+**30. Bucket.**
+* A logical container for objects in object storage.
+* Has a globally unique name.
+* Must create a bucket before uploading data to object storage.

+**31. Object.**
+* Fundamental unit of storage in object storage.
+* Contains data (payload) and metadata.
+* Metadata is key-value pairs describing the object.

+**32. Versioning.**
+* Keeps multiple versions of an object in the same bucket.
+* Enabled at the bucket level.
+* Allows recovery from accidental deletion or overwrites.

+**33. UUID.**
+* Universally Unique Identifier.
+* 128-bit number used to uniquely identify objects in the data store.
+* Generated by the data routing service.

+**34. Consistent Hashing.**
+* A technique for distributing data across a cluster of servers.
+* Used by the placement service to determine which data nodes should store an object.
+* Provides a deterministic lookup that survives the addition or removal of nodes.

+**35. Paxos/Raft.**
+* Consensus protocols used to ensure that a distributed system can agree on a single value, even in the presence of failures.
+* Used by the placement service to maintain a consistent view of the virtual cluster map.

+**36. Erasure Coding.**
+* A data protection method that breaks data into fragments, expands and encodes it with redundant data pieces, and stores the data across different locations or storage media.
+* Offers higher durability and lower storage costs compared to replication, but with increased complexity and slower access speeds.

+**37. Checksum.**
+* A small-sized block of data used to detect data errors.
+* Generated by a checksum algorithm (e.g., MD5).
+* Used to verify data integrity during transmission and storage.

+**38. MD5.**
+* A widely used cryptographic hash function producing a 128-bit hash value.
+* Used as a checksum algorithm to verify data integrity.

+**39. Sharding.**
+* A database partitioning technique that splits a large database into smaller, more manageable pieces.
+* Used to scale the object table in the metadata store.
+* Sharding key: hash of (bucket_name, object_name).

+**40. TIMEUUID.**
+* A version 1 UUID whose timestamp is determined from the current system time.
+* Used for the object_version column in the object table when versioning is enabled.

+**41. Multipart Upload.**
+* A process for uploading large objects in smaller parts.
+* Improves reliability and allows for parallel uploads.
+* Requires an uploadID to track the upload and ETags to verify parts.

+**42. Garbage Collection.**
+* The process of automatically reclaiming storage space that is no longer used.
+* Handles lazy object deletion, orphan data, and corrupted data.
+* Uses compaction to clean up deleted objects.

+***

 ## 26 - Real-time Gaming Leaderboard.